BrewBlox/brewblox-documentation/docs/user/automation_sandbox.md

 `getBlock()` finds a currently active block with the requested ID. <br>
 It returns `null` if the block was not found.

-For a description of how a block looks like, see the *Data* section.
+For a description of how a block looks like, see the [block types documentation](../dev/reference/block_types).

 In the editor is a snippet that lets you select a block from a dropdown, and then generates the `getBlock()` call.